-Thirty two SSR primers pairs were used to determine the diversity.
-SSR primers were developed at National Research Centre on Plant Biotechnology (NRCPB).
-Indian Agricultural Research Institute (IARI), New Delhi, India under our collaborative 'National Network Project Genome' funded by Department of on Sugarcane Biotechnology, Govt. of India (Parida et al., 2008).
-These sequences of oligonucleotide were synthesized from Bangalore Ge NeiTM ferm by Sugarcane Research Institute, Shahjahanpur, India (Table 2).
-PCR reaction was carried out in a total of 10 μl volume containing 25 ng template DNA, 1.0 μl of each forward and reverse primer, 100 mM of dNTPs, 0.5 U of taq DNA polymerase, 1.0 μl of 10X PCR buffer and 2.5 mM of MgCl2.
-Amplifications were performed in a Peltier thermal cycler (MJ Research) in following conditions: initial denaturation at 94°C for 5 minute followed by 25 cycles amplifications.
-Each amplification cycle was initially at 94°C for 1 minute fallowed by annealing temperature (Ta) for 1 minute and then 72°C for 2 minute; final extension at 72°C for 7 minute was allowed.
-The amplified products were stored at 4°C. The amplified products were separated by 7.5% denaturing polyacrylamide gel electrophoresis in 0.5X TBE buffer.
-Visualized of the bands was done by $0.5\mu g/ml$ ethidium bromide staining.
+A total of 32 SSR primer pairs were used to determine the diversity among sugarcane genotypes and cultivars.
+SSR primers were developed at National Research Centre on Plant Biotechnology (NRCPB), Indi- an Agricultural Research Institute (IARI), New Delhi, India under our collaborative 'National Network Project on Sugarcane Genome' funded by Department of Biotechnology, Govt. of India (Parida et al., 2008).
+Primers were synthesized by commercial services provider Bangalore GeNei[TM] on the demand of Sugarcane Research Institute.
+Shahjahanpur, India (Table 2).
+PCR reactions was carried out in a total of 10 μl volume containing 25 ng template DNA, 1.0 μl of each forward and reverse primer, 100 mM of dNTPs, 0.5 U of tag DNA polymerase, 1.0 μl of 10X PCR buffer and 2.5 mM of MgCl2 Amplifications were performed in a Peltier thermal cycler (MJ Research) with fallowing parameters: initial denaturation at 94°C for 5 minute followed by 25 cycles amplifications.
+Each amplification cycle was initially at 94°C for 1 minute followed by annealing temperature (Ta) for 1 minute and then 72°C for 2 minute; final extension at 72°C for 7 minute was allowed.
+The amplified products were stored at 4°C. The amplified products were separated in 7.5% denaturing polyacrylamide gel electrophoresis in 0.5X TBE buffer.
+Visualization of bands was done by 0.5μ g/ml ethidium bromide staining.
 Gel photographs were taken under UV light in GelDoc system (Alpha Innotech).